 Meeting NSF standards, the 10k-JG-1/4 claims to be able to eliminate 99% of water contaminants, will supply you with clean tasting water for at least 3-years or 10,000 gallons.

 Connected to the water supply going into your refrigerator, this model is easy-to-install and will take no more than 15-minutes at most to do so and will last far longer than most other filters.

 Designed to be used on ¼” connections, the Woder 10k is able to eliminate such contaminants as lead and other heavy metals, chlorine, PFCs, TMHs, VOCs, chromium, and many others.
 Bad odors will also be removed and the taste drastically improved.

-Being made entirely in the USA will also be a big selling point for many of you and of course, being approved by the NSF and compliant with ANSI standards should also be seen as a massive positive.
+Being made entirely in the USA will also be a big selling point for many of you and of course, being compliant with ANSI standards should also be seen as a massive positive.